duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 - **Indent with 4 spaces** (soft tabs)

-    All DuckDuckHack code should be indented with four spaces. (ie. configure your text editor to insert four spaces when you hit the tab button.
-This is referred to as a "soft-tab").
+    All DuckDuckHack code should be indented with four spaces.
+Be sure to configure your text editor to insert four spaces when you press the tab button - this is referred to as a "soft-tab".
 If you are correcting the indentation of a file, please submit that change in a seperate pull request.
 Mixing code changes with indentation fixes makes for git diffs that are difficult to read.

 - **Document your code**